tempranova/turtlerp/README.md

 - Color pick is sometimes connected to other color picker instances
 - Not disabled in BGs
+- Custom colors for emotes get overwritten

 Next Up

-- Showing data for the section of the map the user is currently looking at (?)
+- Showing data for anywhere on the map

 After beta